David Copperfield: Plot summary

 By devious means, Uriah Heep gradually gains a complete ascendancy over the aging and alcoholic Wickfield, to Agnes's great sorrow.
 Heep, as he maliciously confides to David, aspires to marry Agnes.
 Ultimately with the aid of Micawber, who has been employed by Heep as a secretary, his fraudulent behaviour is revealed.
 (At the end of the book, David encounters him in prison, convicted of attempting to defraud the Bank of England.)

 After completing school, David apprentices to be a proctor.
 During this time, due to Heep's fraudulent activities, his aunt's fortune has diminished.
 David toils to make a living.
 He works mornings and evenings for his former teacher Dr Strong as a secretary, and also starts to learn shorthand, with the help of his old school-friend Traddles, upon completion reporting parliamentary debate for a newspaper.
 With considerable moral support from Agnes and his own great diligence and hard work, David ultimately finds fame and fortune as an author, writing fiction.

 David's romantic but self-serving school friend, Steerforth, also re-acquainted with David, goes on to seduce and dishonour Emily, offering to marry her off to his manservant Littimer before deserting her in Europe.
 Her uncle Mr Peggotty manages to find her with the help of Martha, who had grown up in their part of England and then settled in London.
-Ham, who had been engaged to marry Emily before the tragedy, dies in a fierce storm off the coast in attempting to succour a ship.
+Ham, who had been engaged to marry Emily before the tragedy, dies in a fierce storm off the coast while rescuing shipwreck victims.
 Steerforth was aboard the ship and also dies.
 Mr Peggotty takes Emily to a new life in Australia, accompanied by Mrs Gummidge and the Micawbers, where all eventually find security and happiness.

-David, meanwhile, has fallen completely in love with Dora Spenlow, and then marries her.
+Meanwhile, David has fallen in love with Dora Spenlow, and marries her.
 Their marriage proves troublesome for David in the sense of everyday practical affairs, but he never stops loving her.
 Dora dies early in their marriage after a miscarriage.
 After Dora's death, Agnes encourages David to return to normal life and his profession of writing.
 While living in Switzerland to dispel his grief over so many losses, David realises that he loves Agnes.
-Upon returning to England, after a failed attempt to conceal his feelings, David finds that Agnes loves him too.
+Upon returning to Britain, after a failed attempt to conceal his feelings, David finds that Agnes loves him too.
 They quickly marry, and in this marriage he finds true happiness.
 David and Agnes then have at least five children, including a daughter named after his great-aunt, Betsey Trotwood.